How Rodgers And Hammerstein Revolutionized Broadway

 GROSS: So I know you mostly as a political reporter from The New York Times in the past, from Vanity Fair, now Politico.
 So what are you doing writing a Rodgers and Hammerstein book?

-GROSS: So the title of your book "Something Wonderful," comes from the title of the song "Something Wonderful," which is from "The King And I," a show that we have not yet discussed in this interview.
-And "Something Wonderful" is a beautiful song.
-And I'll be honest - I don't love the original cast recording version of it.
-And I think it's sung by Dorothy Sarnoff.

-PURDUM: Yes, who later became a kind of speech and voice coach, helping people with, you know, corporate presentations.
-And she sings it in a very stentorian, declarative way.
-She had a beautiful soprano voice.
-But in some ways, I'm not sure it's the most emotional rendition you ever would've heard.
-But in 2015, in the Lincoln Center revival starring Kelley O'Hara of "The King And I," Ruthie Ann Miles delivered a heartbreaking performance.
-And sadly, in recent weeks, she's undergone a heartbreaking experience of losing her young child to a driver in Brooklyn.
-She herself is pregnant.
-I believe she's recuperating.
-But it was a terrible loss, and the Broadway community really rallied around her.
-And her performance explains why.

-GROSS: That's a terrible story.
-Why don't we hear "Something Wonderful?"
-Why don't we hear Ruthie Ann Miles' version of it and send this out to her with our sympathies and our best get-well wishes?
-Todd Purdum, it's been great to talk with you again.
+GROSS: Todd Purdum, it's been great to talk with you again.
 Thank you so much.

 PURDUM: Thanks so much for having me, Terry.